FloppyDisco/nav-command/README.md

 _-s | --save | save_

 - the "save" argument flag is optional if only passing the name for the new shortcut
-- the save argument flag is REQUIRED if also passing a path
+- the "save" argument flag is REQUIRED if also passing a path

 _-d | --delete | delete_